lunixcz/SofarSolar-RS485/README.md

 I use FTP cable and using one pair for + and another pair for - as the single wires are very tiny.

-2/ Invertor settings
+# 2/ Invertor settings
 Under communication options make sure the baud rate and client ID matches the values in the script.

 ID 01 on inverter should be configured as 0x01 in the script.

-3/ Unreliable comm
+# 3/ Unreliable communication
 The communication is not reliable, that means sometimes read error occurs.
 I've put all in while cycle an in case of some read fails the script reads all values again before printing them.
 In my case approx 1 in 10 tries fails.